 Sounds great, right?
 Except that even great organizations struggle with it for a variety of reasons.

 It ends up that KCS is quite difficult for most brands to implement.
 Unlike traditional knowledge distribution which is one-to-many and top-down, KCS is many-to-many and bottom-up.
-Rather than relying on management to create documentation, KCS understands that modern support agents face a vast array of novel and heretofore unseen situations (um, social care anyone?) and asks them to record what they know.
+Rather than relying on management to create documentation, KCS understands that modern support agents face a vast array of novel and heretofore unseen situations (um, social customer care anyone?) and asks them to record what they know.
 This is allows the team to evolve.
 For example, who knew ten years ago that customers would be asking for help via Twitter or the app store?
 And who now knows how best to respond?

 KCS soaks up all the front-line wisdom of your agents into a living knowledge base.
 But alas, brands often limit its effects because they don’t trust their agents.